-Over the last 15 years, the education level of Vanderburgh County's citizens has risen.
-The percent of citizens with a Bachelor's Degree or greater was 19 percent in 2000 and rose to 24 percent in 2015.
-Residents without a high school diploma decreased from 16 percent in 2000 to 10 percent in 2015.
+Since 2010, the education level of Vanderburgh County's citizens has risen.
+The percent of citizens with a Bachelor's Degree or greater was 22 percent in 2000 and rose to 25 percent in 2016.
+Residents without a high school diploma decreased from 12 percent in 2010 to 11 percent in 2016.
 These changes result in a more qualified workforce in the region creating a more attractive market for prospective businesses.

 Vanderburgh County has historically, and continues to be, a net importer of jobs.
-On average, the county draws over 40,000 employees while retaining over 56,000 (70%) of the county's workforce.
+In 2016, the county drew over 28,000 employees while retaining over 104,000 (78%) of the county's workforce.